ShettyGaneshprasad/SDMCET-Assist/README.md

 # SDMCET Assist Android App.

-This is an Anroid App for SDM College of Engineering and Technology, Dharwad.
-Which gives all information about the college to its Student, Faculty and even visitors of the college.
+This is an Anroid App for SDM College of Engineering and Technology, Dharwad.\n Which gives all information about the college to its Student, Faculty and even visitors of the college.
 All college details like:-
 1) Administration